rhblind/django-gcharts/README.md

 - See http://code.google.com/p/google-visualization-python/ for details.

 ## Note ##
-This library is yet in pre-alpha development mode.
+This library is still in alpha development mode.
-It's still not ready for use, do _NOT_ use this for anything except experimenting.
+There is probably lots of bugs, and stuff to fix.
+Please do not rely on this library for _important_ work. =)

 Please feel free submit patches/pull requests ;)